dmikhaylova/logic-refcard/README.md

 * Methods to check logical properties using trees (validity, satisfiability, equivalence ..)
 * Rules to move quatifiers for prenex normal form

-I composed this reference card during and after the Logic course at University of Pisa as I found very challenging to grasp and remember all symbols and rules.
+I created this reference card while studying for Logic course at Pisa University.
+I found very challenging to grasp and remember all symbols and rules.
 The notation and some definitions comes from the "Logic: The Laws of Truth" by Nicholas J.J.
 Smith (just great!)